On differences between even and odd anisotropic-flow harmonics in non-equilibrated systems: Methods

 \section{Methods}

-To investigate the importance of the ``escape mechanism'' for the production of anisotropic flow when particles undergo very few rescatterings, we perform three types of calculations.
+In order to investigate the importance of the ``escape mechanism'' for the production of anisotropic flow when particles undergo very few rescatterings, we perform four types of calculations.
 On the one hand, numerical simulations with a transport code, with two different collision kernels: first a $2\to 2$ kernel that implements elastic binary collisions, and gives as reference the ``total'' anisotropic flow produced in a semi-realistic system.
-Secondly, a $2\to 0$ collision kernel, such that the resulting flow is that of the particles that escaped the system without scattering.
-On the other hand, we perform analytical calculations within kinetic theory, using only the loss term of the collision kernel in the Boltzmann equation, and working at linear order in the cross section: this provides a controlled approximation to the $2\to 0$ scenario.
+Secondly, a ``single-hit'' version using the $2\to 2$ kernel but in which particles that have already scattered once are no longer allowed to interact.
+Thirdly, a $2\to 0$ collision kernel, such that the resulting flow is that of the particles that escaped the system without scattering.
+On the other hand, we perform analytical calculations within kinetic theory, using only the loss term of the collision kernel in the Boltzmann equation, and working at linear order in the cross section: this provides a controlled approximation to the $2\to 0$ scenario, which itself includes all orders in the cross section.

 We begin with introducing the analytical approach (Sect.~\ref{ss:analytical}), together with the initial conditions we use for both analytical and numerical calculations.
 We then briefly present our transport setups (Sect.~\ref{ss:numerics}).
 All calculations are performed with massless identical (yet distinguishable) particles, which propagate in two dimensions only, corresponding to the transverse plane in a high-energy nuclear collision.
 Two-dimensional vectors are denoted in boldface.
-Throughout the paper we use the convention $\hbar = c = 1$, while $(r,\theta)$ are polar coordinates in the transverse plane, with their origin at the center of the system in its initial state.
+Throughout the paper we use the convention $\hbar = c = 1$, and $(r,\theta)$ denote polar coordinates in the transverse plane, with their origin at the center of the system in its initial state.